The Franchise King® | Learn How To Become A Franchisee

 *Most franchise consultants belong to some type of organization-and some of them are franchises themselves.
 Here are the names of some of the larger franchise consultant groups.

-Now, in my experience, most franchise consultants are fraud-free.
-But just like in any industry, there are a few bad apples.
-So make sure you do a background check of the consultant before you start working with him.
+To summarize, do a background check of the broker before you start working with him.
 Just use your favorite search engine and use my ideas.
 You can even use some of the ideas contained in this Digital Trends article on how to run a totally-free background check.

 Recommended Read: This Entrepreneur.com article about good/bad franchise consultants.